Find mental health and wellbeing support

 - read our guidance on how to take care of your mental health, which includes a list of mental health services and specific advice on family mental health and advice and information for young people

-- contact our Community Support Alliance for help with wellbeing and money if you or your family are struggling.
+- contact our Community Support Alliance for help with wellbeing and money if you or your family are struggling (visit the Community Alliance webpage for more information on the help the Community Support Alliance can provide).
 The Community Support Alliance can offer help with translation into other languages.

 - find money advice based on your circumstances